pombase/canto/documentation/canto.md

 ## Structure
 There are two parts to the system.

-"Track" run is the part that the adminstrator uses to add people, publications and curation sessions to the database.
+"Track" run is the part that the administrator uses to add people, publications and curation sessions to the database.

 "Curs" handles the user curation sessions.